quicwg/base-drafts/draft-ietf-quic-http.md

 In the client to server direction, the GOAWAY frame carries a Push ID encoded as a variable-length integer.

-The GOAWAY frame applies to the connection as a whole, not a specific stream.
+The GOAWAY frame applies to the entire connection, not a specific stream.
 A client MUST treat a GOAWAY frame on a stream other than the control stream as a connection error ({{errors}}) of type H3_FRAME_UNEXPECTED.